-In some situations, it may be convenient for the host to poll the CFA835 for key activity.
-This command allows the host to detect which keys are currently pressed, which keys have been pressed since the last poll, and which keys have been released since the last poll.
+This command allows the host to detect key activity on the CFA835.
+This includes which keys are currently pressed, which keys have been pressed since the last poll, and which keys have been released since the last poll.

 This command is independent of the key reporting masks set by command 23 (0x17): Key Reporting.
 All keys are always visible to this command.
 Typically, both masks of command 23 would be set to "0" if the host is reading the keypad in polled mode.